MicrosoftDocs/minecraft-creator/creator/Reference/Content/ParticlesReference/ParticleComponents/minecraftEmitter_lifetime_expression.md

 # Particle Documentation - Emitter Lifetime Expression component

+Emitter will turn 'on' when the activation expression is non-zero, and will turn 'off' when it's zero.
+This is useful for situations like driving an entity-attached emitter from an entity variable.

 ```json
 "minecraft:emitter_lifetime_expression": {
     // When the expression is non-zero, the emitter will emit particles.